raspberrypilearning/lost-in-space/en/step_5.md

 Let's add a monkey who's lost in space to your animation!

-+ Start by adding the monkey sprite from the library.
++ Start by adding the 'monkey' sprite from the library.

 	![Adding a monkey sprite](images/space-monkey-sprite.png)